dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 ::: moniker range=">= aspnetcore-3.0"

-The options pattern uses classes to represent groups of related settings.
+The options pattern uses classes to provide strongly typed access to groups of related settings.
 When [configuration settings](xref:fundamentals/configuration/index) are isolated by scenario into separate classes, the app adheres to two important software engineering principles:

 * The [Interface Segregation Principle (ISP) or Encapsulation](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#encapsulation) &ndash; Scenarios (classes) that depend on configuration settings depend only on the configuration settings that they use.
 * [Separation of Concerns](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#separation-of-concerns) &ndash; Settings for different parts of the app aren't dependent or coupled to one another.